What is Constant Attendance Allowance?

-You can make an application for CAA if you receive one of the following:
+You can make an application for Constant Attendance Allowance if you receive one of the following:

 - Industrial Injuries Disablement Benefit (IIDB), through being ill or disabled as a result of an accident or disease caused by work.
 You must be deemed 100% disabled by a medical professional, and need daily care and attention.

-- A War Disablement Pension of 80% or more, through being ill or disabled as a result of an accident or disease while serving in the armed forces.
+- A War Disablement Pension of 80% or more, through being ill or disabled as a result of serving in the armed forces.
 You must require personal help and care for the same reasons that you claim your war pension.